manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 # Linear PBFT via Locked Broadcast and Recover Max Lock

-Every $10 \Delta$ parties change the view and rotate the primary.
+Every $10 \Delta$ clock ticks the parties change the view and rotate the primary.
 Clocks are perfectly synchronized so this change of view is perfectly synchronized as well.

 In view 1 the primary does a locked broadcast ($LB$), with its validated input value and the view (which is 1).
 The delivery-certificate output of the Locked Broadcast is a consensus decision!